Computer Sciences Associate professor

 - Basics of algorithmics as a method of problem solving,

-Also in the third year of the post-baccalaureate course, the “Databases and information system” course addresses information systems and the place of databases in these systems when they are computerized.
+In the third year of the post-baccalaureate course, the “Databases and information system” course addresses information systems and the place of databases in these systems when they are computerized.
 Content includes:

 - Computerization process for the company, possible infrastructures and architectures,